Porges/ways-to-play/src/games/pigeon-lottery/index.md

 THIS IS ALL OUT OF ORDER AND NEEDS REËDITING

+New para: despite Keno not being a lottery, even many keno writers believed it to be a lottery[@AFamilyAffair p.
+179] (many other examples).

 These Butte games were routinely shut down by the police, but in 1931 Nevada legalized gambling in [Assembly Bill No.
 98](https://www.leg.state.nv.us/Statutes/35th1931/Stats193102.html#Stats193102page165)